gregorybodnar/jrnl/docs/encryption.rst

     jrnl --decrypt

 will replace your encrypted journal file by a Journal in plain text.
-You can also specify a filename, ie. ``jrnl --decrypt plain_text_copy.txt``, to leave your original file untouched.
+You can also specify a filename, i.e. ``jrnl --decrypt plain_text_copy.txt``, to leave your original file untouched.

 Storing passwords in your keychain